alefiury/Automatic-Gender-Classification/README.md

 This is an implementation in pytorch of deep learning models for gender classification.

-There are three different models: Fully Connected, 1D Convolution and 2D Convolutional.
+There are three different models: Fully Connected, 1D CNN (Convolution Neural Network) and 2D CNN.

 ### Data
 The Librispeech corpus was used.